 Mini Food Pantries are now available at ATCOG and the Bowie County Health Center thanks to a Texas State Health Services grant.

-The Building Resilient Infrastructure and Communities (BRIC) grant allows the Paris-Lamar County Health District to set up the "Health 4 U mini food pantries" at several sites including the ATCOG building and Bowie County Health Center in Texarkana and also locations in Red River County.
+The Building Resilient Infrastructure and Communities grant allows the Paris-Lamar County Health District to set up the "Health 4 U mini food pantries" at several sites, including the ATCOG building and Bowie County Health Center in Texarkana and across Red River County.